 - Cooling vest, which deflects the heat and cools the dog through evaporation.

-- Rubbing alcohol which you can dab behind your dog’s ears, on his stomach, or on his paws.
+- Rubbing alcohol which you can dab behind your dog’s ears, on their stomach, or on their paws.
 Rubbing alcohol cools faster than water and can draw out heat.

 - Spray bottle filled with cool water.
-Spray his underside that’s not exposed to the hot sun (such as the groin area, where the hair is less dense), the bottoms of his feet, and inside his mouth.
+Spray their underside that’s not exposed to the hot sun (such as the groin area, where the hair is less dense), the bottoms of their feet, and inside their mouth.

 - Rectal thermometer with lubricant.
 Your dog’s temperature shouldn’t rise above 102.5, which is the high end of normal.